cdparks/lambda-machine/README.md

 language implementations.
 However, for Lambda Machine, I only care about retaining or reconstructing enough syntactic information to easily visualize incremental lazy evaluation for humans.
-Speed is not the goal, and the Template Instantiation Machine works just fine.
+Speed is not the goal, so the Template Instantiation Machine works just fine.

 Tweaks:
 1. The Template Instantiation Machine operates on lambda-lifted